+It has been estimated that as many as one-half of all patients with MDD do not experience sufficient symptom improvement despite several adequate trials of antidepressant drugs, with most patients taking a SSRI as initial treatment.
+Among patients who remit, residual symptoms are common and associated with impaired psychosocial functioning and increased relapse rates.
+Until recently, known differences among antidepressant drugs were generally limited to safety and tolerability issues.
+However, over the past few years, a number of studies have emerged to evaluate possible differences among antidepressant classes in their ability to resolve specific symptoms of depression.
 Each of the groups of drugs in this class has a potential role in the treatment of MDD, primarily as a result of their heterogeneous spectrums of activity.
 As with many psychotropic drugs, patients failing to respond to one type of antidepressant may respond to a switch to, or augmentation with, an antidepressant with another mechanism of action.

-The majority of the data regarding the use of the non-SSRI second-generation antidepressants for indications other than MDD involves the SNRIs, duloxetine and venlafaxine.
-For SAD and panic disorder, the ICGDA (International Consensus Group on Depression and Anxiety) expert panel guidelines recommends SSRIs as first-line therapy with the SNRIs as second-line therapy.

-For GAD, the ICGDA recommends SSRIs, SNRIs, TCAs and CBT (Cognitive-Behavioral Therapy) as first line treatments.140
+The majority of the data regarding the use of the non-SSRI second-generation antidepressants for indications other than MDD involves the SNRIs, duloxetine (Cymbalta) and venlafaxine.
+For SAD and panic disorder, the ICGDA (International Consensus Group on Depression and Anxiety) expert panel guidelines recommend SSRIs as first-line therapy with the SNRIs as second-line therapy.
+For GAD, the ICGDA recommends SSRIs, SNRIs, TCAs and CBT (Cognitive-Behavioral Therapy) as first line treatments.

 The role of the non-SSRI antidepressants in the treatment of neuropathic pain is still being defined, although the SNRIs have shown efficacy.
-Duloxetine is the only agent in this group with the treatment of neuropathic pain as an approved indication.
-Consensus guidelines from the Mayo Clinic recommend duloxetine, as well with oxycodone CR, pregabilin and TCAs as first-tier agents for the treatment of DPNP.
-Duloxetine is not recommended for patients with hepatic insufficiency or where drug interactions or cost are a factor.
-Venlafaxine ER, along with tramadol and the antiepileptic drugs carbamazepine, gabapentin and lamotrigine, are identified as second-tier agents.
-These guidelines were supported by a grant from the manufacturer of duloxetine.141
+Duloxetine (Cymbalta) is the only agent in this group with the treatment of neuropathic pain as an approved indication.
+Consensus guidelines from the Mayo Clinic recommend duloxetine (Cymbalta), as well as oxycodone CR (Oxycontin®), pregabilin (Lyrica®) and TCAs as first-tier agents for the treatment of DPNP.
+Duloxetine (Cymbalta) is not recommended for patients with hepatic insufficiency or where drug interactions are a factor.
+Venlafaxine ER (Effexor XR), along with tramadol and the antiepileptic drugs carbamazepine, gabapentin and lamotrigine, are identified as second-tier agents.
+These guidelines were supported by a grant from the manufacturer of duloxetine (Cymbalta).

-With the similarity in efficacy and overall incidence of adverse events between antidepressants, rates of adherence and discontinuation of the various medications are also generally equivalent.
+With the similarity in efficacy and overall incidence of adverse events between antidepressants. rates of adherence and discontinuation of the various medications are also generally equivalent.
 Specific agents, however, have different side effect profiles.
 Venlafaxine is associated with higher rates of nausea and vomiting than fluoxetine.
 Venlafaxine is also associated with a higher rate of discontinuation syndrome than the second-generation antidepressants.
 Bupropion appears to have the lowest risk of sexual adverse effects, although reports are variable.
 Mirtazapine is most associated with weight gain while bupropion results in a net loss of body weight.
 Nefazodone and trazodone are more likely to cause sedation, but this may be of benefit in patients with depression-related insomnia.
-Selegiline transdermal is associated with relatively few systemic effects, but it is associated with a high rate of skin reactions.
+Selegiline transdermal (Emsam) is associated with relatively few systemic effects, but it is associated with a high rate of skin reactions.